 Another aspect that must be considered is that a teacher should avoid approaching the course material as a collection of semantics and narrations to be memorized by the students and evaluating the students based on how well they can parrot what their teacher says, though a degree of memorization is needed.
 The teacher’s objective is to have students learn the information, though that is not the complete goal.
 The teacher should also aspire to convey to the students the love and the beauty of the language or subject and to provide them with the opportunity to appreciate it as well.

 In the Classroom Management Action Plan by Harry Wong, he mentions on page 2, lesson 2, “The number one problem in education is not discipline.
 It is the lack of procedure and routines resulting in students not knowing what to do responsibly in the class room”.
+The first few days of school will have a great impact on how the classroom will be conducted.
 The teacher should have ample preparation of the unit and lesson.
 Many educators have experienced an outstanding lesson performance when well prepared before each class.
 In regards to the level of knowledge of the teacher, mastery of the subject is the ultimate objective.
 In the book, Mastery: The Keys to Success and Long-Term Fulfillment, Leonard argues that there are three types of people when it comes to learning, dabblers, hackers and masters.
 He writes that the dabbler is a person who just learns the basics of a subject, while a hacker is someone who reaches a level of proficiency of the subject matter.
 The master is one who is committed to mastery.
 The master may not have mastered the subject in its entirety, but they are committed to achieving mastery.
 This is the only acceptable category for a teacher.
 There needs to be continuous growth, specifically from two paths.
 The first is through the information and connectedness of the subject, and the second is the ability to grow as an educator: knowing the effective theories, strategies, tools, technology and procedures to give a successful lesson delivery.
 At Universal School, there is an axiom which everyone tries to follow, “life-long learners”.
 Life-long learners are the standard goal for the teachers as well as the students.

 The teacher’s intention must be aligned to please our Lord through the means of sincerely wanting to truly guide the students to the pinnacle of success.
 Educators receive the title of educators because of the education process not because of the profession.
 Imam Al Haddad (May Allah be pleased with him) compiled a beautiful du’a of intentions one can make as a teacher.

 To summarize this section, teachers must have ample knowledge and deep love of their subject and their student.
 They must also be in constant pursuance of growth for their development as an educator and maintaining their good intentions.
-What an honorable of an endeavor, to have the lifestyle of the Holy Prophet (peace and blessings be upon him).
+What an honorable of an endeavor to have the lifestyle of the Holy Prophet (peace and blessings be upon him).
 In the book, “The Virtues of Good Deeds, Shaykh Zakariya mentions on page a hadith in which the Holy Prophet said, “I was only sent as a teacher”.